lantunes/GraVe/README.md

 ### Learning Node Embeddings with GloVe

+A corpus of walks can be generated with the DeepWalk or node2vec approach, and then a GloVe model can be created from the corpus.
+Each vertex (i.e. node) in in the graph is analogous to a word, and the walks are analogous to sentences.
+Initial experiments were carried out with the Karate Club graph.

 The plots below are color-coded according to the node degree:

 ![Results by node degree](resources/grave_results_by_degree.png)